menome/folderCrawler/README.md

 You can set `disabled: true` on an entry to omit it from the import.
 The destpath is where we put the file in the bucket.

 Inside of Docker, the folders.json config should have absolute source paths as they can be found inside the container.
 You should mount any volumes you wish to crawl inside the container with standard docker container mappings.
-The UNC prefix must be explicitly configured.
+The Origin prefix must be explicitly configured.

 ### Samba/NFS/Other Mount Type Configuration